pg-aws/cybercon2023-devsecops-workshop/README.md

 From the "environment" folder download the **devsecops-pipeline.yaml** and deploy the pipeline in CloudFormation console.

 Once the CloudFormation template is deployed successfully, you will see the DevSecOps pipeline under AWS CodePipeline.

 Below is the screenshot of the pipeline after a successful execution.
 Please note, you may see a failed status because you haven’t initiated your pipeline yet.

+Before initiating the pipeline, let's first complete the steps in the [Check Pipeline](#Check-Pipeline) section to upload a sample CloudFormation script to your CodeCommit repository, so the pipeline will have something to test and deploy.

 ![image](https://user-images.githubusercontent.com/126644393/225551274-6661ae1f-7826-45f1-9188-50df5e54ac49.png)